BGDlab/Locutus/README.md

 <IMG SRC="./docs/images/Locutus_waterfall_wLogo.png" WIDTH="700" HEIGHT="400" />

-From the Latin word *locūtor* (“speaker, talker”), Locutus is a semi-automated processing workflow management system for modules such as the following (as included in this reference repo):
+From the Latin word *locūtor* (“speaker, talker”), Locutus is a semi-automated processing workflow management system for modules and commands such as the following (as included in this reference repo):

-    * OnPrem DICOM Objects
+    * OnPrem DICOM De-ID module
+    * DICOM Summarizer command

 This `README.md` will serve as a high-level overview and introduction into the implementation, configuration and usage details of Locutus, linking to the respective modules for further detail where applicable.
 The following sections are currently available in this document: